Railway Environment Variables: Complete Setup Guide (2026)

 For variables needed across multiple services:

-1. Click on "Shared Variables" at the project level
+1. Click "Shared Variables" at the project level

 2. Add your variable (e.g., STRIPE_SECRET_KEY)